tavisgoldwire/lab_automation_opentrons/README.md

 See `docs/workflow_overview.md`.

-## Redaction / privacy
-This repo omits any sensitive sample identifiers and internal operational details.
-See `docs/safety_and_redaction.md`.

 ## Attribution
 Protocols were developed collaboratively in a lab environment; this repository is a portfolio mirror containing sanitized versions authored primarily by Tavis Goldwire.